-This new 4S initiative "Technologies & Products for Secure and Resilient Satellite Communications" is aimed at supporting Industry in initiating early development of technologies and products deemed critical for the development of private-owned infrastructures providing satellite communication services for applications with strong safety, security and possibly sovereignty requirements.
-Those services include (but are not limited to) the examples provided in Section 2.2, and can address areas such as air traffic safety, land transport safety, maritime surveillance and law enforcement, finance, sensitive industrial processes and factories, energy production plants, and critical assets management, etc. The target missions shall provide specific end-to-end safety and security services.
-Target markets can be within Europe or outside Europe.
+This includes (but is not limited to) the examples provided in Section 2.2, and can address areas such air traffic safety, land transport safety, maritime surveillance and law enforcement, finance, sensitive industrial processes and factories, energy production plants, and critical assets management, etc. The target missions shall provide specific end-to-end safety and security services.
+The missions can target markets within Europe or outside Europe.